 How can I support Beauty Banks?

-For every order processed in January 2021, Burt’s Bees will donate a Lip Balm to Beauty Banks.
+For every order processed in January 2021, we will donate a Burt’s Bees Lip Balm to Beauty Banks.
 We are just one of many brands that are offering donations to support the cause.
 However, the charity cannot fulfil the demand on these donations alone.
 If you’d like to donate, you can drop-off any of the items below at your local ‘Beauty Spot’.

 - Shower gel, shampoo and conditioner